orangejuice/blog/data/activity/book-快乐的死-2023/record.en.md

   subtitle: "[France] Albert Camus / 2023 / Hunan Literature and Art Publishing House"
 ---

-Via tw Douxiao Dou Believe me, there is no so-called heartache, no regret from the ancient times, no deep memories.
-Everything will be forgotten, even the great love.
-This is the part of life that is both sad and exciting.

-—— Albert Camus, A Happy Death
+Via Twitter @DouXiaoDou - Trust me, there is no such thing as a heart-wrenching pain, no eternal regrets, no profound memories.
+Everything will be forgotten, even great love.
+This is both the sad and exciting part of life. — Albert Camus, 'The Happy Death'